MicrosoftLearning/mslearn-fabric/Instructions/Labs/06a-data-warehouse-load.md

     > **Note:** This query shows the customers by total sales for the year of 2021.
 The customer with the highest total sales for the specified year is **Jordan Turner**, with total sales of **14686.69**.

-1. On the top menu, select **New SQL query** or reuse the same editor, and provide the following query.
+1. On the top menu, select **New SQL query** or reuse the same editor, then copy and run the following query.

     ```sql
     SELECT i.ItemName, SUM(s.UnitPrice * s.Quantity) AS TotalSales